onflow/cadence-lang.org/versioned_docs/version-1.0/anti-patterns.md

 This is an opinionated list of issues that can be improved if they are found in Cadence code intended for production.

-## Avoid using authorized account references as a function parameter
+## Avoid using fully authorized account references as a function parameter

 ### Problem

-A developer may choose to authenticate or perform operations for their users by using the users' account addresses.
+A developer may choose to authenticate or perform operations for their users by using the users' account reference or addresses.
 In order to do this, they might add a parameter to a function which has an authorized account reference type (`auth(...) &Account`), as an authorized account reference can only be obtained by signing a transaction.

-This is problematic, as the authorized account reference allows access to some sensitive operations on the account, for example, to write to storage, which provides the opportunity for bad actors to take advantage of.
+If it is a fully authorized account reference, this is problematic, as the fully-authorized account reference allows access to some sensitive operations on the account, for example, to write to storage, which provides the opportunity for bad actors to take advantage of.

 ### Example: